tomwhartung/jmws_accoutrements/doc/google/adsense.md

 For the gallery pages:

 * Name: Top Row Ad - Large Billboard
-* Size: Large Billboard
+* Size: Large Billboard (click on "Recommended" and pick "Horizontal banner")
 * Channel: top_row_ad - same as for the quiz pages

 For the quiz pages:

 * Name: Top Row Ad - Large Leaderboard
-* Size: Large Leaderboard
+* Size: Large Leaderboard (click on "Recommended" and pick "Horizontal banner")
 * Channel: top_row_ad - same as for the gallery pages

 ### 3.5 Fill in the form